How To Stop Biting Skin -ASK ANA ***

 The cuticle is actually a transparent layer of skin from the underside of the eponychium that sticks to the nail plate while it’s growing.
 We remove the cuticle before a manicure because polish doesn’t stick to skin.

 The cuticle can ONLY be removed with gentle scraping with a special tool and a cuticle remover to dissolve the skin.
-Removing the cuticle wouldn’t be critical when you are using regular polish.
+Removing the cuticle is critical when you are using regular polish.

-Removing the cuticle is very important when applying acrylic or gel nail enhancements.
+Actually, removing the cuticle is very important when applying acrylic or gel nail enhancements too.
 The product will bond to the nail plate better and last longer between servicing.

-The best ingredients to do this are sodium hydroxide (lye) or potassium carbonate (potash).
+The best ingredients to dissolve the skin are sodium hydroxide (lye) or potassium carbonate (potash).
 With a pH of over 12, these substances work to soften and break down dead skin.

 Our challenge is that these skin dissolving ingredients don’t care if the skin is alive or dead.
 If the cuticle remover gets on your live skin, it will dissolve it too.